-The strategy forms part of Lichfield City Centre Masterplan, and focusses on improving the experience of car park users with new signage, payment systems, electric charging points and safety measures.
+The strategy forms part of Lichfield City Centre Masterplan, and focuses on improving the experience of car park users with new signage, payment systems, electric charging points and safety measures.

 Cabinet accepted the Lichfield City Centre Public Realm Strategy and agreed the initial list and prioritisation of projects.